ryddle/ytdownloader/README.md

-# YouTube Downloader
+# YouTube Audio Downloader

-**WARNING: this is just a test**
+**WARNING: this is just a test for personal use**

-This is a simple Flask application that allows you to download YouTube videos and playlists as mp3 files.
+This is a simple Flask application that allows you to download audio from YouTube videos and playlists as mp3 files.

 ## Install